 Archbishop Molloy High School’s faculty brings an average of 20 years of teaching experience to our classrooms.
 97% of our faculty have earned Masters or Doctoral degrees.
 100% of our graduates attend college, earning admission and scholarships to a wide array of prominent colleges and universities throughout the U.S. and abroad.

 Molloy offers over 30 Honors classes, 7 Scholars classes, and 45 junior and senior electives across subject areas (see our Course Catalog).
 97% of our students enroll in Advanced Placement and/or other college credit courses prior to their high school graduation.
-Molloy AP courses include: Computer Science Principles, Computer Science A, United States History, World History, European History, U.S. Government and Politics, Psychology, English Literature, English Language/Composition, Biology, Chemistry, Physics 1, Calculus AB, and Calculus BC.
+Molloy AP courses include: Computer Science Principles, Computer Science A, United States History, World History, European History, U.S. Government and Politics, Psychology, English Literature, English Language/Composition, Biology, Chemistry, Physics 1, Calculus AB, Calculus BC and AP Seminar, the first of two courses in the AP Capstone Diploma Program.

-College credit, transferable to many colleges, is also awarded through our participation in the St. John’s University College Advantage Program, Seton Hall University’s Project Acceleration Program, and SUNY Albany.
+College credit, transferable to many colleges, is also awarded through our participation in the St. John’s University College Advantage Program, Seton Hall University’s Project Acceleration Program, and SUNY Albany's High School Scholars Program, and Long Island University's High School Scholar's Program.
 Qualified students can earn as many as 36 college credits by registering for college extension courses at Molloy.

 We’ve created a comprehensive program for integrating Smart Boards, laptops, desktops, and personal student iPads into our rigorous college preparatory curriculum.
 Every classroom’s Smart Board is equipped with current and sophisticated technological capabilities.
 For use at home and in the classroom over four years at Molloy, every student is supplied an iPad with downloaded textbooks.
 Students utilize iPad technology for research, quizzes, notetaking, and a host of other academic purposes.